African-American Presence in Deerfield, Massachusetts

 of payment.
 Included in his records are numerous accounts for slaves

-and at least one free African American.
+and several free African American.

 Many enslaved people in New England were purchased as youths.
 This